coolb0y/MITM_Attack/README.md

-This script can spoof mac adress and can do Man In The Middle Attack over LAN Network or Wifi Network (Wifi Without Radius Server Tested ).
+This script can spoof mac adress and can do Man In The Middle Attack OVER LAN Network or Wifi Network (Wifi Without Radius Server Tested ).
 Wifi with radius server needs to be Tested soon) .\
 It will spoof your mac to victim's one .
 Capture his packet then transfer those packets from you to victim your machine's port will be farwarded  .